IngaDacic/IngaDacic/README.md

 - 👋 Hi, I’m @IngaDacic
-- 🌱 I’m constantly seeking new Data Analytic knowledge.
+- 🌱 “Knowledge is of no value unless you put it into practice.” – Anton Chekhov.